StellarSand/privacy-settings/Privacy Settings/Signal.md

 - Payment lock: On

 #### Advanced
+- Always relay calls: On

+> :information_source: **NOTE**
+>
-- Always relay calls: On (Call quality will be reduced, but it'll prevent your location from being exposed through your IP address to the other person on the call.)
+> Call quality will be reduced, but it'll prevent your location from being exposed through your IP address to the other person on the call.

 ---